apify/apify-docs/sources/academy/webscraping/scraping_basics_python/08_saving_data.md

 import csv
 ```

-Then instead of printing the data, we'll end our program with an export to CSV:
+Then instead of printing the data, we'll end our program with an export to CSV.
+Replace `print(data)` with the following:

 ```py
 with open("products.csv", "w") as file: